The rainy season has begun in Japan!

 Take bus bound for Yatadera and alight at the end of the line.

-There are extra buses run from Kintetsu Koriyama station and JR Horyuji station in June.
+There are extra buses running from Kintetsu Koriyama Station and JR Horyuji Station in June.